SHenn39910/octopress/source/_posts/2012-05-01-welcome-to-the-author-alcove-blog.markdown

 ## What do you do?

-Author Alcove wants to help you solve one question: What should I read next?
+Author Alcove wants to help you answer one question: What should I read next?
 You tell us what authors you like, and we'll let you know when they publish new books.
 It's that simple.

 Curious?
 [Sign up for an invite here](http://authoralcove.com), and we will send you an invite when the beta launches.
 Early adopters are our favorite people.